-Defendant appeals by right from his conviction of possession of marijuana with intent to deliver, MCL 333.7401(2)(d)(iii), following a jury trial.
-We remand to allow defendant to file a motion to dismiss the charges against him and for an evidentiary hearing to determine whether defendant can present an affirmative defense pursuant to section 8 of the Michigan Medical Marihuana Act (MMMA), MCL 333.26421 et seq.
-We also determine, as an issue of first impression, that under the existing statutory scheme, an edible containing THC extract from marijuana resin is not "usable marihuana" under the MMMA.
+Defendant appeals by right his conviction of possession of marijuana with intent to deliver, MCL 333.7401(2)(d)(iii), following a jury trial.
+We remand this case to allow defendant to file a motion to dismiss the charges against him and for an evidentiary hearing to determine whether defendant can present an affirmative defense pursuant to § 8 of the Michigan Medical Marihuana1 Act (MMMA), MCL 333.26421 et seq.
+We also determine, as an issue of first impression, that under the existing statutory scheme, an edible product (in this case a brownie) containing delta-9-tetrahydrocannabinol (THC) extracted from marijuana resin is not usable marijuana under the MMMA.
 See MCL 333.26423(k).